Skip to main content

 Is Whey Protein Dangerous For Health?

+Of course, like with anything, excessive consumption of whey protein could have an impact on your health, although as a whole whey protein is not considered dangerous for health at all.
 Like we said above, as long as you check what goes into the powder you can sip with confidence.
 For example, our Whey Protein 80 Concentrate contains over 20g of protein but only 1.5g of sugar, whereas other brands out there can contain in excess of 30g of sugar, equivalent to well known sugary drinks, and well that sure isn’t healthy.
 Just double check what’s in your shake before consuming and you’ll be good to go.

 Is Whey Protein A Steroid?